Germany: Terror victims to receive better compensation | DW | 08.11.2019

-After criticism that the victims of the 2016 Berlin terror attack were left behind, Germany has passed new laws on damages.
+After criticism that the victims of the 2016 Berlin terrorist attack were left behind, Germany has passed new laws on damages.
 Victims will be more speedily and more generously compensated.

-Future victims of terror attacks in Germany will get better and speedier compensated after a new law was passed in the Bundestag on Thursday evening.
+Future victims of terrorist attacks in Germany will get better and speedier compensated after a new law was passed in the Bundestag on Thursday evening.

 The modernizing move came after criticism of the treatment received by the victims of the 2016 Berlin terror attack and their surviving dependents.